Watch out for mixed-content warnings on SSL-sites

 Avoid Mixed-Content warnings in your browser

 The problem starts with hardcoded resources.
-As an example: if you ever inserted an image with a hardcoded path and this was an http-path, this will cause you problems, regardless whether you load the image from your own domain or an external domain.
+As an example: if you ever inserted an image with a hardcoded path and this was an http-path, this will cause you problems, regardless of whether you load the image from your own domain or an external domain.
 First of all, your browser no longer shows the green padlock:

-Even more, when you try to fill in a form on a page like this, browser-warnings become even more severe.
-So, obviously all this should be avoided.
+Even more, when you try to fill in a form on a page like this, browser warnings become even more severe.
+So, obviously, all this should be avoided.

 Causes for Mixed-Content

 Next to the mentioned hardcoded images, there are a number of other issues that I often see:

 - Embedded videos from Youtube.
 Until a few years ago, youtube embedded videos were served from http, so the old -embed code is insecure.
 You can easily fix this: simply change http to https, and everything will remain functioning correctly.
 Basically, this counts for all embed- and iframe snippets.

 - Bad templates pulling hardcoded resources.
 This can even be local resources, but more often it concerns http-references to Google Webfonts or remote Jquery libraries.
 You will have to update the template to use https-references.

 - Scripts to load ads or tracking scripts.

 - There are more exotic issues I sometimes see, but these are the most frequent.

 Finding all of these problems is often the hardest bit.
 If you have a small site of no more than a few dozen pages, it is easy enough: simply browse all pages and keep an eye on the green browser padlock.
 However, this is undoable if your site has a few hundred pages or more.
 Happily, there are some tools to help you with this, and they are often free to use: